How to Translate JSON Files with PTC

 Translate the JSON File

-Now that you’ve prepared your JSON file for translation, you can quickly and easily translate it using PTC (Private Translation Cloud)
+Now that you’ve prepared your JSON file for localization, you can quickly and easily translate it using PTC (Private Translation Cloud)

 PTC combines powerful AI with our proprietary technology, delivering translations that don’t just capture the words but truly understand your content.
 The result?
 Accurate, context-aware translations.